-Grand Opening and Dedication of the New Community Mausoleum- Mary Immaculate, Patroness of America at Most Holy Redeemer Cemetery
+Grand Opening of the New Community Mausoleum- Mary Immaculate, Patroness of America at Most Holy Redeemer Cemetery

 The mausoleum’s feature accent wall is a breathtaking 16’ x 18’ stained glass window depicting the Tree of Life with the Risen Christ, created by Conrad Pickel Studio, Inc. of Florida.
-It was designed to achieve a dignified beautiful atmosphere and to harmonize with the architecture.
+Conrad Pickel and a studio artist who worked on the stained glass came all the way from Florida to attend the dedication and see the works of art installed!
+The stained glass window was designed to achieve a dignified beautiful atmosphere and to harmonize with the architecture.
 The company has created stained glass works for many of the finest churches, cathedrals and cemeteries.
 One commission, the Resurrection Mausoleum in Chicago, IL, is the world’s largest stained glass window according to the Guinness Book of World Records.

 To discuss crypt or niche availability, pre-need options or arrangements, marker or monument design or other services please contact us: (518) 374-5319 or [email protected]

 One thought on “Grand Opening of the New Community Mausoleum- Mary Immaculate, Patroness of America at Most Holy Redeemer Cemetery”

 The lights are not supposed to be left on all night.
 I have looked into this and the staff have been notified that the lights should be turned off at a reasonable time each evening.